BradleyCodeU/bradleycodeu.github.io/_gd/objects/markovchaingenerator.md

   - add an HTML range slider (input type="range"), use Javascript to get the slider value property, and set the order value (easy)

+  - use P5's text to speech feature to read the generated text (easy)

   - analyze by "whole words" rather than single letters (medium)

   - analyze the musical notes in a melody (for example, "Eb,Eb,Bb,Bb,C,C,Bb") and generate new melodies (medium)